ain212/ain212.github.io/project2024.md

 In this project, you are expected to complete the lifecycle of Data Science for a specific dataset that you choose.

-This year's themes are **Environment Analysis**, so you should work on a dataset that is closely related to this theme.
+This year's theme is **Environment Analysis**, so you should work on a dataset that is closely related to this theme.
 The dataset you choose should be suitable for classification task.

 More specifically, your project should consist of the following steps:
 - Data Collection